Correlation Between Clorox and Colgate Palmolive

 Strong

 Over the last 90 days The Clorox has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest inconsistent performance, the Stock's essential indicators remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the company investors.
+In spite of latest weak performance, the Stock's essential indicators remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the company investors.

 Colgate Palmolive